aphilas/aphilas.github.io/src/pages/posts/html-media-element-state.md

 Feel free to play around with [luqaimat](https://luqaimat.stream) and suggest features or report bugs.

 Do you know of a way simplify my logic?
 Would you want to shed more light on anything I have addressed?
-Let me know on [Mastodon](https://mastodon.online/@aphilas) or shoot me an email at aphilas [underscore] [at] outlook [dot] com.
+Let me know on [Mastodon](https://mastodon.online/@aphilas) or shoot me an [email](/contact#email).